bioimagesuiteweb/bisweb/doc/DesktopAppsWithElectron.md

 `examples/universalmodule`.

 _Note: As far as modules are concerned Electron is essentially an expanded browser.
-Most of the code is used like in the browser but the Electron code uses a "preload-injection" mechanism to add a finite number of Node modules that do not work in the browser.
-For those modules that are universal, i.e. those that work in both Node and browser, we will use the browser mechanism via the Universal modules defined above to maintain maximum compatibility._
+Most of the code is used like in the browser but the Electron code uses a "preload-injection" mechanism to add a finite number of Node modules that do not work in the browser._

 ---

 ## The Main Process

 The code to start Electron must be invoked with a path to a directory containing a JSON-formatted configuration file called `package.json`.
 This takes the form:

     {
         "name" : "Application Name",